You are currently viewing Goen Tshephu Ney, the Third Draphu Maratika of Guru Rinpoche

 A boulder near the Monastery’s entrance is said to be the upper lip of the Mara conquered by Guru Padmasambhava.
 Guru Rinpoche has imprinted three footprints on this stone face while flying to Tshechudra.
 It is said that he stepped on it and flew to Tshechudra in Gasa.
 Terton Dorje Lingpa’s footsteps are also seen on the same stone.
 The wish-fulfilling tree (Pasam Jinshing) is also seen nearby which bears fruits throughout the year.

-The main treasure of Gon Tshephu Ney is the Life Vase with the self-arisen letter ཨ (Ah) in a small cave.
+The main relic of Gon Tshephu Ney is the Life Vase with the self-arisen letter Ah in a small cave.
 The life vase is believed to have flown from the cave of Maratika in Nepal.
 It is now housed in a glass house to preserve the sanctity.
-A continual trickling of Chhimed Tshe Chu (holy water of longevity/no death) can be seen from the top, which is thought to emanate from an elephant’s tongue.
-This longevity water is channeled in a tap at the entrance from the main Tshe Bum (Life Vase or the Vase of Immortality) cave.
+A Chhimed Tshe Chu (holy water of longevity/no death) tickles from the rock top believed to be an elephant’s tongue.
+This longevity water is channeled in a tap at the entrance from the main Tshe Bum (the Vase of Immortality) cave.

 Aside from the Dakini meditation cave, there is a cave (Dedh Drib Ney) where good and bad Karma can be determined.
 Returning to the monastery and rising higher, a self-arisen 21 Tara’s pictures may be observed in a cave face, thought to be hidden there.